Teungku Chik di Tiro: Biography

 In May 1881, di Tiro and his troops captured the Dutch fortress in Indrapuri, sparking the Aceh War.
-Thiw was followed by the ones in Krueng Jreu and Gle Kameng.
+This was followed by the ones in Krueng Jreu and Gle Kameng.
 In response, the Dutch reinforced their fortresses in Lambaro, Aneuk Galong, and Samahani.
 Through 1882 and 1883, the two sides continued to fight, with the Acehnese gaining ground and taking over the island of Breuh.
 In early 1883, di Tiro's forces attacked the Dutch stronghold in Kutaraja (now Banda Aceh); despite failing to take the fort, they succeeded in killing the Dutch controuler.
 At the peak of the war, the Dutch controlled only 4 sqkm of land; before the war, they had controlled nearly all of Aceh.

 In April 1884, the sultan was told that di Tiro was now leader of the people.
 In response, the sultan made a proclamation that he was still sultan; in August di Tiro himself declared that he had no intentions to be sultan.

 By 1885, di Tiro felt that the Dutch were ready to capitulate.
 As such, he sent an ultimatum to Assistant Resident Van Langen, offering peace if the Dutch would convert to Islam.
 Although some Dutchmen came claiming that they were willing to convert, they were later discovered to be spies.
 In 1888 di Tiro sent another letter; this one also received no response from the Dutch leadership.
 He then led more expeditions against Dutch forces, despite still being unable to enter Kutaraja.

 For several more years di Tiro led his troops against the Dutch; the attempts to spy on him led him to declare that he would not rest until all the Dutch were killed.
 On 21 January 1891, di Tiro was served poisoned food by the son of the leader of Sagi, whom the Dutch had offered a leadership position if he would kill di Tiro; despite being taken to Aneuk Galong fortress to be treated, di Tiro soon died.
 He was later buried at the family graveyard in Meureu, Aceh Besar.
 His struggle was continued by other Acehnese figures, including Teuku Umar, Cut Nyak Dhien, and Cut Nyak Meutia, as well as his family.